 Stem Cell Therapy Case Studies in India

-• Sequential Hematopoietic Stem Cell and Kidney Transplant: A 35-year-old woman with multiple myeloma underwent an autologous stem cell transplant followed by a kidney transplant, resulting in significant recovery .
+- Sequential Hematopoietic Stem Cell and Kidney Transplant: A 35-year-old woman with multiple myeloma received a stem cell transplant prior to a kidney transplant, and her post-operative course was excellent.

 Market Growth

-The Indian mesenchymal stem cell market was valued at approximately USD 77.5 million in 2023 and is expected to grow at a compound annual growth rate (CAGR) of 14.1%, reaching USD 195.4 million by 2030 .
+India’s mesenchymal stem cell market was valued at approximately USD 77.5 million in 2023 and is expected to grow at a CAGR of 14.1% growing to USD 195.4 million by 2030.

 Conclusion